jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Epigenetics is one of the many phenotype characteristics we learned before, these are the observable physical, biochemical, and behavioral characteristics of an organism that result from the interaction between its genotype and the environment.
 Two acorns growing, one in sunshine, the other in a forest shade, will grow to be two different looking trees, even if having the same genes.

-However, life experiences never change genes.
+However, life experiences never change genes; only gene expressions.
 The Weismann Barrier and the Central dogma of molecular biology both show acquired knowledge and tribulations never communicate to future generations beyond slight variations in epigenetic inheritance (although some neo-Lamarckian biologists question aspects of these tenants, an example why our definition of natural laws should be open to questions).

 So, from the other selection methods, to epigenetics and other phenotype developments, there are many other ways to introduce new genes and variations.
 However, each and every player must still harvest enough resources to procreate.
 That's why our "coach" uses natural selection, because it is by far the dominant way evolution validates its players/clay/genes.